 Related: How To Find a Mentor in 5 Steps

-Ultimately, the stronger your relationships and the more connected you are to your team and your supervisor, the more management will view you as an integral part of the team.
+Ultimately, the stronger your relationships and the more connected you are to your team and your supervisor, the more management might view you as an integral part of the team.
 Interpersonal skills and networking abilities are essential for building strong connections in the workplace, even when you're remote.

-Communicate with all members of your team on a regular basis and in a way that's clear and concise.
+Consider communicating with all members of your team on a regular basis and in a way that's clear and concise.
 Listen actively when you're speaking to someone, monitor your tone of voice and choose your words thoughtfully.
 Look for opportunities to contribute and add value whenever possible.